 JetBrains Rider uses the IntelliJ Platform differently than other IntelliJ based IDEs.
-It uses the IntelliJ Platform to provide the user interface for a C# and .NET IDE, with the standard IntelliJ editors, tool windows, debugging experience and so on.
-It also integrates into the standard Find Usages and Search Everywhere UI, and makes use of code completion, syntax highlighting, and so on.
+It uses the IntelliJ Platform to provide the user interface for a C# and .NET IDE, with the standard IntelliJ editors, tool windows, debugging experience, etc. It also integrates into the standard Find Usages and Search Everywhere UI and uses code completion, syntax highlighting, and so on.

 However, Rider doesn’t create a full PSI (syntactic and semantic) model for C# files.
 Instead, it reuses ReSharper to provide language functionality.
-All of the C# PSI model and all inspections and code rewriting, such as quick fixes and refactorings are run out of process, in a command line version of ReSharper.
+All of the C# PSI model, inspections, code rewritings, such as quick fixes and refactorings are run out of the process, in a command-line version of ReSharper.
 This means that creating a plugin for Rider involves two parts - a plugin that lives in the IntelliJ “front end” to show user interface, and a plugin that lives in the ReSharper “back end” to analyze and work with the C# PSI.

-Fortunately, many plugins can simply work with the ReSharper backend - Rider takes care of displaying the results of inspections and code completion, and many plugins can be written that don’t require an IntelliJ UI component.
-More details can be found in the Product Specific section.
+Fortunately, many plugins can simply work with the ReSharper backend.
+The Rider takes care of displaying the results of inspections and code completion, and many plugins can be written that don’t require an IntelliJ UI component.
+More details can be found in the Part VIII - Product Specific section.